fkyprianou/deved-platform/content/blog/en/build-a-chatbot-therapist-with-vonage-ai-studio-and-openai-part-i.md

 ![test-chat.png](/content/blog/build-a-chatbot-therapist-with-vonage-ai-studio-and-openai-part-i/test-chat.png "Tester Conversation")

 And voilà, you've built your very own chatbot therapist!
 Remember, the power of AI holds enormous potential, but it's up to us to use it responsibly.
-With these tools at your disposal, you're well on your way to making mental health care more accessible and innovative.
+With these tools at our disposal, we are well on your way to making mental health care more accessible and innovative.

 ## Stay in Touch